 Underground mining presents many dangers, including fires, floods, collapses, and toxic containment.
-Fires can be caused by unexpected coal heating, short circuits, or friction from defective bearings; collapses can result from induced seismicity or explosives; and toxic containment is the product of poor ventilation.
-Despite the increased amount of difficulties and dangers that occur in underground mining, there is still a series of danger surrounding open-pit mining too.
+Fires can be caused by unexpected coal heating, short circuits, or friction from defective bearings; collapses can result from induced seismicity or explosives, and toxic containment is the product of poor ventilation.
+Despite the increased amount of difficulties and dangers that occur in underground mining, there is still a series of dangers surrounding open-pit mining too.
 Either type of mine can be dangerous for its miners, but there are more external forces to consider with underground mining.
 Nonetheless, its extraction success is seen as worth the extra care and caution.

 What Changed and Why it is Changing

-While both underground and open-pit mining are widely accepted mining processes, there is a greater inclination to further expand underground mining.
+While both underground and open-pit mining is widely accepted mining processes, there is a greater inclination to further expand underground mining.
 This transition from open-pit to underground begins when open-pit mines are exhausted or inaccessible; meaning, they have either been depleted of minerals, rocks, and resources, or they are unfeasible to build upon.

-Once the decision is made to change from open-pit to underground mining, there are several approaches: miners can build spiral tunnels around the desired resources, descend shafts in the ground, or form adits that rest in the side of elevated land, such as hills.
+Once the decision is made to change from open-pit to underground mining, there are several approaches: miners can build spiral tunnels around the desired resources, descend shafts in the ground, or form adits that rest in the side of elevated lands, such as hills.

 The upfront costs for open-pit mining are much more economical than that of underground mining, however, these initial costs are usually offset by the revenue from extracted minerals, rocks, and resources.
 There is a limit to the success of surface mining, in which going underground proves to be necessary in order to continue mining for earthly valuables.
 Thus, underground mining’s higher production rate results in an alleviation of initial costs, making underground mining an inevitable and ultimately, cost-effective practice.

-As mining remains one of the leading ways to extract valuable resources and geological fragments from earth, its popular open-pit and underground techniques will change with surface mineral exhaustion.
-Both mining practices, whether above or underground, are often in isolated areas that demand miners to live at the sites for a significantly long and labrious time.
+As mining remains one of the leading ways to extract valuable resources and geological fragments from the earth, its popular open-pit and underground techniques will change with surface mineral exhaustion.
+Both mining practices, whether above or underground, are often in isolated areas that demand miners to live at the sites for a significantly long and laborious time.

-Granted that open-pit provides lower costs at the start, mechanical and electrical advantages, and safer surroundings, there comes a point when underground mining is unavoidable.
-This transition is becoming more and more current, as more deposits are emptied and land is unsuitable to create open mines.
+Granted that the open-pit provides lower costs at the start, mechanical and electrical advantages, and safer surroundings, there comes a point when underground mining is unavoidable.
+This transition is becoming more and more current, as more deposits are emptied and the land is unsuitable to create open mines.